warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 Using the correct ARIA roles and attributes ensures that screen reader users get the same contextual information about interactive elements as sighted users do.
 For example, when using `<button>` or `role="button"` elements, the screen reader will automatically announce that the element is a button.

-::: details

-How to achieve this:
+::: details How to achieve correct roles and attributes

 #### Use semantic HTML elements where possible
 Where possible, opt to use semantic HTML elements, such as button, a, input, etc. instead of generic divs or text elements.